codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

 ## Add the operation interface

 The folder `include/interface` contains the public interface of SYCL-BLAS.
-The files in this folder contains the functions that users can call to run the available blas operations.
+The files in this folder contain the functions that users can call to run the available blas operations.

 This folder has one file for each level of blas.
 For example, the `trsm`